gkdhindsa/gkdhindsa/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning ...
 Javascript and CSS
-- 👯 I’m looking to collaborate on ... prjoects that require a front end developer!😅
+- 👯 I’m looking to collaborate on ... projects that require a front end developer!😅
 - 🤔 I’m looking for help with ...
 Javascript
 - 💬 Ask me about ... front end development
 - 📫 How to reach me: ...
 [My twitter account](https://twitter.com/gurnehmat)